nicobees/freedom-label/docs/frontend/README.md

 - `src/routes/index.test.tsx` asserts that each path renders the correct page using a memory router.
 - `src/routes/HomePage/HomePage.test.tsx` verifies the homepage actions render and navigation to Create works.
+- `src/routes/CreateLabelPage/CreateLabelPage.test.tsx` asserts form presence, the two sections, and the actions.

 ## Layout & UI